mikel00per/laravel-template/README.md

 # Laravel template

-This repository is used to generate the default laravel project when you use the templase.
+This repository is used to generating the default laravel project when you use the template.

 ## How work